 Planning permission & listed buildings

-When considering making energy saving or renewable energy improvements to your home it is important to find out whether you need planning permissions or listed building consent.
-You may need planning permission if the proposed works may alter the external appearance of the property in any way, or you may need listed building consent if you live in a listed building.
+When considering making energy saving or renewable energy improvements to your home it is important to find out whether you need planning permission or listed building consent.
+You may need planning permission if the proposed works may alter the external appearance of the property in any way, and you may need listed building consent if you live in a listed building.
 As the owner of the property, it is your responsibility to determine whether you need either of these consents.